 On Oct.
 13, Friends member Bill Toivonen celebrated his 100th birthday.
+Gary Bebeau attended.
 Bill had written two articles for The Fringed Gentian™ in 2005 and 2006 about his early experiences in Wirth Park and his reflections on the quiet space.

 In other business Judy Remington stated that she was loosing the volunteer services of newsletter designer Karen McCall and a search was needed for a replacement.
 Karen could continue only if she was paid.
 On the ongoing question of newsletter cost, Gary Bebeau put together a survey form for board members to see what the consensus of the board was about the newsletter.
 Answers would come in early 2012.
 President Pam was preparing grant applications to some of the foundations that might help support the new boardwalk.

-Membership at this time was 311 but 61 had lapsed and were receiving their final notice, so the real memberhship was 250 of which 23 were life members and 40 were courtesy memberships.
+Membership at this time was 311 but 61 had lapsed and were receiving their final notice, so the real membership was 250 of which 23 were life members and 40 were courtesy memberships.

 In October one of our longest serving shelter volunteers, Judy Jones, passed away from Cancer.

 The Friends ended the year with assets of $73,000.
 Revenue in this fundraising year was $28,400 of which membership revenue was $6,100, memorials were $3,500, special donations were $14,700.
-Expenses were $8,400 of which $6,100 for newsletter and other printing, $2,640 was paid to the Park Board for the plants, $2,340 was spent on Student Transportation Grants, and $1,000 was spent on small projects including a storage bin for tools for the Invasive Action Group and on providing laminated plant identification sheets for checkout at the Garden visitors shelter.
+Expenses were $8,400, $2,640 was paid to the Park Board for the plants, $2,340 was spent on Student Transportation Grants, and $1,000 was spent on small projects including a storage bin for tools for the Invasive Plant Action Group and on providing laminated plant identification sheets for checkout at the Garden visitors shelter.

 Solicitation for the Cary George Wetland Project brought in $12,018 during the year, included in which was a major $7,000 donation from The Steven Leuthold Foundation.
 Memorials for Marie Demler, $1,840, were specified by the family to also go to the wetland project.

-Weather: 2011 had some unusual weather, not even including the Tornado in May.
-There was a lot of snow on the ground during Jan, Feb, and March with a 12 inch snowfall in late February.
-March the warmest in weather history, but there still enough snow and ice to prevent the Garden from opening until April 11.
+Weather: 2011 had some unusual weather, even excluding the Tornado in May.
+There was a lot of snow on the ground during Jan., Feb., and March with a 12 inch snowfall in late February.
+March was the warmest in weather history, but there was still enough snow and ice to prevent the Garden from opening until April 11.
 September, October and November were very dry, just 1/2 inch short of the all time record for dryness in that period.
 Only 1.06 inches of rain fell.
 November and December were bare of snow except that on the last day of the year rain began and turned to snow in early evening, ending the year with 1 inch of snow on the ground.

 Photo top of page: The Avery Birding Terrace in the Autumn.
 Photo ©G D Bebeau